 Whenever an employer seeks to hire a new employee, there are a variety of things the employer must do before the new employee may begin work.
 These steps include:

 During the hiring process, employers should avoid making promises to a prospective or new employee, as any false statements or false promises may result in breach of an "implied contract" under the law.
 For example, a promise that stock options will be worth a given amount, that the employee has a job for life, or that the employee will receive significant pay increases may result in such an implied contract.
 So, if these promises are not kept, the employer can be said to have breached the implied contract, and will be responsible to the employee for any damages the employee incurred in relying on the employer's promise.

 Have Your Rights Been Violated While Looking for Work?
-Get a Free Claim Review
+Get a Legal Claim Review